Hammer Film Productions: Brand-name resurrection (2007–present)

 In June 2010, it was announced that Hammer acquired Wake, a script by Chris Borrelli for an action feature to be directed by Danish filmmaker Kasper Barfoed.
 In February 2012, the Hammer and Alliance Films adaptation of The Woman in Black was released.
 Daniel Radcliffe stars as lawyer Arthur Kipps.
 Jane Goldman wrote the film's screenplay, with James Watkins in the director's chair.
 In April 2012, the company announced it was to make a sequel to The Woman in Black titled The Woman in Black: Angel of Death.
 Also in 2012, Hammer and Alliance Films announced two more films going into production during 2012, entitled The Quiet Ones and Gaslight.
 The Quiet Ones tells the story of an unorthodox professor (Jared Harris) who uses controversial methods and leads his best students off the grid to take part in a dangerous experiment: to create a poltergeist.
 It was released on 10 April 2014 in the UK and 25 April in the US.

 After a few quiet years, the film The Lodge had its world premiere at the Sundance Film Festival on 25 January 2019.
 It was scheduled to be released on 15 November 2019, by NEON.

 In September 2019, Hammer signed a worldwide distribution deal with StudioCanal for its catalogue.

-In November 2021, it was announced Network Distributing had united with Hammer to form Hammer Studios Ltd.
+In November 2021, it was announced Network Distributing had united with Hammer to form Hammer Studios Ltd. In August 2023, it was announced Hammer Film Productions, its affiliated companies, and back catalogue had been acquired by the John Gore Organisation.

+In July 2022, Hammer Film Productions Ltd was incorporated by independent filmmaker and writer, Ronan Williams via Companies House in the UK.